-THE GHOST PROJECT is a series of works which, like several other of Anna Tregloan's projects, are environmentally responsible in methodology and outcome.
-By approaching the project as a suite where each stage of the development gives tangible results and where parts are continually reused and re-contextualised to extend their reach as well as sourcing content locally and second hand THE GHOST PROJECT is part of a developing oeuvre of sustainable practice.
+THE GHOST PROJECT is a series of works which, like many of Anna Tregloan's projects, are environmentally responsible in methodology and outcome.
+By approaching the project as a suite where each stage of the development gives tangible results and where parts are continually reused and re-contextualised to extend their reach as well as sourcing content local second hand and then gifting locally at conclusion THE GHOST PROJECT is part of a developing oeuvre of sustainable practice.

 Part installation, part museum, part story exchange, The Ghost Project embarked on a discussion between audience, communities and artists to unearth the culturally ubiquitous phenomena of ghosts, spirits and hauntings.

-Communities and passing audience are invited to share stories, to wander amongst the installations inspired by local tales.
+Communities and passing audience are invited to share stories and to wander amongst the installations inspired by local tales.

 HISTORIES ARE NEVER SOLID